def-gthill/kenpali/kenpali-core.md

 A _stream_ is a lazily computed sequence of values.
 It is inspired by similar concepts in other languages (often called _generators_ or _iterators_), but the key difference is that streams _remember_ the values they have already computed, so they can be iterated over multiple times.
 Of course, this should be implemented in such a way that values that are _no longer reachable_ are freed—for example, by storing them in a linked list.

 In general, streams must not compute anything more than is absolutely necessary to produce the values that have been requested.
+They must also take care to avoid stack overflow—iterating over a stream must interleave _calls_ and _returns_ in a way that avoids building up a large call stack.

 #### newStream|newStream